Trump says he plans to make weekly appearances on ‘Fox & Friends’

 Democratic presidential nominee Joseph R. Biden is also “always welcome to join us,” Mr. Doocy added.

-Neither the White House nor Fox News immediately answered messages from The Washington Times inquiring about any plans to have the president appear weekly on the program.
+The White House did not immediately respond to a message inquiring about any plans to have the president appear weekly on the program.
+Fox said Mr. Doocy clarified the network has not committed to giving Mr. Trump a weekly segment on the show.

 Sign up for Daily Newsletters